 Coco coir is a popular root zone media choice for growing marijuana.
 It can be easy to use, and some growers use it for more than one crop, which saves money.
-But it can sometimes cause problems for your marijuana plants—harming growth rate, potency, yield and your bank account—until you master these important coco coir facts…
+But it often causes problems for your marijuana plants—harming growth rate, potency, yield and your bank account—until you master these important coco coir facts…

 Marijuana Coco Coir Fact #1: Coco Coir Manufacturing Standards